daujerrine/lstuff/README.md

 # lstuff

 This is a collection of C programs that I have written as lab assignments in the past.
-No guarantee is made on the logical soundness, elegance or the correctness of these programs, or even if these programs run, but these were enough to make me pass the assignments.
+No guarantee is made on the logical soundness, elegance, the correctness of these programs, or even if these programs run, but these were enough to make me pass the assignments.